Ewlfq/jpicture/README.md

 ```

 Note that there should be a width set for the elements, recommendedly for responsiveness it should be 100%.

+Documentation
+---
+For a full documentation visit [Documentation page of jPicture.net](http://jpicture.net/documentation/).

 Authors
 -------